College of Arts and Sciences

 Florida Gulf Coast University

 Dr. Frost received a bachelor’s degree in chemistry from Kutztown University and Ph.D. in chemistry from the University of Pennsylvania.
-She has been teaching chemistry in higher education since 1995.
-In 2007, while at Georgia Southern University, she was honored with the Regent’s Award for the Scholarship of Teaching and Learning by the University System of Georgia and was inducted into the Regent’s Hall of Fame for Teaching Excellence.
+She has been teaching chemistry in higher education since 1995 and has been recognized with several teaching awards over the years.